anttisalonen/progbook/rst/design_intro.rst

 This is a problem that could potentially require a fairly large amount of software; in our case, as we'll cut some corners, we'll end up with relatively little code.
 However, it's enough to introduce the general steps of software development and software design.

 Specifically, we'll start with having the requirements well captured in advance, which often is not the case.
 We'll go through breaking down the problem space, and discuss two different ways to actually implement such a software.
 We'll end up with two implementations for this problem, which sum up to a total of around 600 lines of C++ and 200 lines of Python.
 The reader will get to write these two implementations as well.
-The author used about seven hours for the two implementations; the reader should ideally be able to finish them in 40 hours.
+The reader should ideally be able to finish the two implementations in about 40 hours.

 Requirements
 ============